Skip to main content

 The two to four-week placement module offers an exciting opportunity to visit a country in the Global South (Africa, Asia and Latin America).

-We're currently working with local charities, Coco and Team Kenya, to offer exciting placements in Tanzania and Kenya.
-We also offer placements in schools with our contacts in Barbados, Ecuador, India and Nigeria.
+We're currently working with local charities and NGOs, Coco and Emerging Leaders to offer exciting placements in Tanzania and Kenya.
+We also offer placements in schools with our contacts at Avasar Academy in India.
 The self-funded visit provides an invaluable experience that will bring issues learnt on the course to life.

 The placement module can also be taken in the UK, across, Europe, as a virtual placement, or in your country of origin, with the agreement of the Degree Programme Director.